SciMed/style-guide/README.md

 * Remove default comments.
 * Versioning is discouraged unless a specific version of the gem is required (but keep an eye out for breaking things when gem versions update!).
 If you do need to version, add a comment.
 * Run `bundle audit` before pushing.
+* Prefer using `update --source` or `update --conservative` when you want to update a specific gem without updating its dependencies.

 #### Localization/Internationalization (i18n) configuration